MaterializeInc/materialize/doc/developer/sqllogictest.md

 ## Materialize-specific behavior in sqllogictest

+### Server resets

+By default, sqllogictest will create a single Mz instance and run all the SLT tests against it.
+For tests that require special treatment, the `reset-server` can be used to bring about a new, pristine Mz instance.

+For tests that involve object Ids (such as certain `EXPLAIN` tests and those that consult the introspection tables), `reset-server` should be used at the start of the .slt file.
+For tests that manipulate clusters, `reset-server` should be used at the end of the .slt file.

 ### `simple` extension

 In addition to `statement` and `query`, we have added our own directive